-In December 2023, the FASB issued ASU 2023-09 "Income Taxes (Topic 740): Improvements to Income Tax Disclosures".
+In December 2023, the Financial Accounting Standards Board, or FASB, issued ASU 2023-09 "Income Taxes (Topic 740): Improvements to Income Tax Disclosures".
 This guidance is intended to enhance the transparency and decision usefulness of income tax disclosures.
-The amendments in ASU 2023-09 address investor requests for enhanced income tax information primarily through changes to disclosure regarding rate reconciliation and income taxes paid both in the U.S. and in foreign jurisdictions.
+The amendments in ASU 2023-09 address investor requests for enhanced income tax information primarily through changes to disclosure regarding rate reconciliation and income taxes paid both in the United States, and in foreign jurisdictions.
 ASU 2023-09 is effective for fiscal years beginning after December 15, 2024 on a prospective basis, with the option to apply the standard retrospectively.
 Early adoption is permitted.
 We are evaluating this standard to determine if adoption will have a material impact on our consolidated financial statements.